zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/Diagram.md

     ?>

 ### click
 Fired when the user clicks on a shape or a connection.
-Will not fire when the start/down and end/up event points are not equal.
 For additional information check the [click](/kendo-ui/api/dataviz/diagram#events-click) event documentation.

 #### Returns